zowe/docs-site/docs/user-guide/api-mediation/api-mediation-multi-tenancy.md

     - [ZWESG100W](#zwesg100w)
     - [No debug messages similar to apiml1 completed with onComplete are produced](#no-debug-messages-similar-to-apiml1-completed-with-oncomplete-are-produced)

-## Overview of API MLs in Multitenancy Configuration
+## Overview of API MLs

-The following diagram illustrates communication between the API Mediation Layer and Zowe in multiple domains.
+The following diagram illustrates communication between the API Mediation Layers and Zowe in multiple domains.
 Note that some API MLs may be running in a sysplex (HA), while others may be in a monoplex (non-HA).

 ![Multi-domain architecture diagram](./diagrams/multi-domain_architecture_V2.svg)

-Domain-1 API ML is running may be on z/OS, or off z/OS, for example in Kubernetes.
-This API ML acts as the Central API ML in our example where all the other domain API MLs are registered.
-This API ML serves as a single point of access to all API Mediation Layers registered in this and, by extension, to all services registered in those secondary API MLs.
+ As represented in the example diagram of Multitenacy environement where the APIMLs in Domain-2 to Domain-N are registered to APIML in Domain-1.
+The APIML in  Domain-1 is running may be on z/OS, or off z/OS, for example in Kubernetes, this API ML serves as a single point of access to all API Mediation Layers registered in this and, by extension, to all services registered in those API MLs .

-Domain-2 to Domain-N are z/OS systems with the standard Zowe API ML running either in HA (sysplex) or non-HA (monoplex).
-These API MLs are registered to  Domain-1 API ML.
+The APIMLs in Domain-2 to Domain-N are installled on z/OS systems with the standard Zowe API ML running either in HA (sysplex) or non-HA (monoplex).
+These API MLs are registered to APIML in Domain-1.

 ## Multitenancy component enablement settings

 In the multitenancy environment, certain Zowe components may be enabled, while others may be disabled.
-The multitenancy environment expects one API ML (Domain-1 APIML in our example) that handles the discovery and registration as well as routing to the API ML installed in any other specific domains.
+The multitenancy environment expects one API ML (APIML in Domain-1 in our example diagram) that handles the discovery and registration as well as routing to the other API MLs (APIMLs in Domain-2 to Domain-N in our example diagram) installed in any other specific domains.

-## Onboarding a Gateway service to the Discovery service of another API ML in Multitenancy Configuration
+## Onboarding a Gateway service in one domain to the Discovery service of API ML in another domain

-The Domain-1 API ML can onboard Gateways of all other domains.
+A Gateway from any domain can onboard Gateways of any domains.
 This service onboarding can be achieved similar to additional registrations of the Gateway.
 This section describes the dynamic configuration of the yaml file and environment variables, and how to validate successful configuration.

 - [Dynamic configuration via zowe.yaml](#dynamic-configuration-via-zoweyaml)
 - [Dynamic configuration via Environment variables](#dynamic-configuration-via-environment-variables)

 ### Dynamic configuration via zowe.yaml

-1. Set the following property for the Domain(2-N) Gateway to dynamically onboard to the  Discovery service in Domain-1 API ML.
+1. Set the following property for the Gateway of APIMLs in Domain-2 to Domain-N to dynamically onboard to the Discovery service of API ML in Domain-1.

     `components.gateway.apiml.service.additionalRegistration`